SibylhSun/tweets-analyzer/README.md

-Overview
+# Overview

 TweetsAnalyzer is a Python class designed to analyze tweet data.
 It provides methods to count tweets containing a specific term, analyze the number of users posting those tweets, calculate the average likes, and retrieve place information for tweets.

-Features
+# Features

-count_tweets_with_term_by_date(): Group and count tweets containing the search term by their posting date. count_of_users_posted_with_term(): Count the number of unique users who posted tweets containing the search term. count_of_likes_with_term(): Calculate the average number of likes for tweets containing the search term. get_place(): Retrieve place information for tweets containing the search term using the Twitter API. time_tweet_posted(): Extract the time of day when tweets containing the search term were posted. user_posted_most_term(): Get the author_id of the user posted the most tweets containing the search term.
+count_tweets_with_term_by_date(): Group and count tweets containing the search term by their posting date.

+count_of_users_posted_with_term(): Count the number of unique users who posted tweets containing the search term.

+count_of_likes_with_term(): Calculate the average number of likes for tweets containing the search term.

+get_place(): Retrieve place information for tweets containing the search term using the Twitter API.

+time_tweet_posted(): Extract the time of day when tweets containing the search term were posted.

+user_posted_most_term(): Get the author_id of the user posted the most tweets containing the search term.

-Prerequisites
+# Prerequisites

-Before using TweetsAnalyzer, ensure you have the following installed:
+Before using TweetsAnalyzer, ensure you have the following installed: \n Python 3.x \n pandas \n tweepy \n
-Python 3.x
-pandas
-tweepy

-Usage
+# Usage
 1. Prepare Your Data
 Ensure your tweet data is stored in a tab-separated values (TSV) file or another format that can be loaded into a pandas DataFrame.